carly-lee/TIL/Functional-progamming/Introduces-Composable-Functional-JavaScript.md

 ```

 [1] The difference between 'Right' and 'Left' is 'fold'.
 If it's 'Right', it runs the second function.
 If it's 'Left', it runs the first function.
 This allows us to do pure functional error handling way.
-[2] Ignores all the requests and returns the given value.

 ```javascript
 const Right = x =>